 .
 Polish legislation allows foreign investors to open companies just as any other Polish citizen, so the choice regarding the optimal business entity relies solely on the parent company abroad.

 that will have to observe all the applicable rules and regulations for taxation and accounting in Poland.
 The types of businesses that will most likely opt to open a subsidiary

-suits your needs and our experts will also carefully explain to you the biggest difference between Polish branches and subsidiaries
+suits your needs.
+Our experts will also explain to you the biggest difference between Polish branches and subsidiaries

 : the liability of the parent company abroad.

 A subsidiary in Poland is independent of the mother company abroad and this gives it the greatest advantage, compared to a branch in Poland.
 The foreign company that wants to open a branch in Poland will have to prepare to bear all the liabilities of the Polish unit.
 However, a subsidiary will be treated as any other Polish company and will be liable for its business activities in Poland.

 Unlike the branch, the subsidiary will take more time to register, but foreign business owners who are concerned with the liabilities that will fall upon the mother company are willing to make an extra step and open a subsidiary instead of a branch.

 Those who want to register a company in Poland will have to follow a few basic steps and comply with the regulations concerning the minimum share capital and the mandatory registration documents.

 Open a subsidiary in Poland